 5. Pick tonal pairings for space-enhancing living room paint ideas

-Painting a room with two tones of the same colour is an easy way to add interest while maintaining a feeling of space – but always use the darker shade on the lower part of the walls and the lighter one above if you want to make your ceiling feel higher than it is and your room seem larger.
+Painting a living room with two tones of the same colour is an easy way to add interest while maintaining a feeling of space – but always use the darker shade on the lower part of the walls and the lighter one above if you want to make your ceiling feel higher than it is and your room seem larger.

 Heart Wood was Dulux’s Colour of the Year 2018; it's an earthy pink with a hint of lilac that's warm and cosy, and perfect for a creating a relaxing feel in your living room.
 Here, it has been used with the lighter Pink Parchment on the upper part of the walls, with a thin stripe in between the two called Sapphire Springs 1, which adds still more detail to the scheme.

 6. Make it monochrome

-Black isn’t often a colour we consider for decorating living rooms, but take a tip from the Scandinavians: it works.
+Black isn’t often a colour we consider as a living room colour, but take a tip from the Scandinavians: it works.
 Here, it looks fabulous contrasted with crisp off-white paint, but bear in mind that the key to getting the finish right is balance.
 In other words, break up the black with plenty of white: on ceilings, flooring, and other walls.
 Introduce texture and warmer tones, too, with accessories.
 In this living room, pendant lights, the artwork on the sideboard, and the white and wood tones of the sideboard itself all provide relief.